 Flexing your vocal muscles helps improve your blood circulation.
 An improved blood circulation equals a more oxygenated blood stream equals more oxygen to the brain.
 That right there is the kind of math we like.

 More oxygen to the brain is the best thing to happen to your body!
 It improves:

 - Mental alertness

 It’s a win-win really.
-A rise in levels of happiness plus a decrease in levels of stress hormones equals one happy human.
+A rise in levels of happiness plus a decrease in levels of stress hormones and negative emotions equals one happy human.
 So get singing!

 Physical Health Improvements

 Are you telling me that I don’t have to go to my dark, sweaty local gym to work out?
 Yes, yes I am.
 You are so welcome.

 Just like working out, singing is an aerobic activity.
 You’ll get a good workout in a few different ways:

 - Your throat muscles will toughen up and strengthen

 - You’ll develop a much stronger diaphragm